 The Suzuki SV650 is known for so many things, but among them, it's known for

-- Balance: Not overpowered (this is from the same generation as the Hayabusa, also from Suzuki), but not slow enough that you'll get bored of it.
+- Balance: Not overpowered (this is from the same time period as the Hayabusa, also from Suzuki), but not slow enough that you'll get bored of it.

 - Versatility: A usable power band for the city, but high enough rev range for the track for a beginner.